Do you even need a site?

 - ‘sensitivity regarding infertility’

-- ‘information – about how intrusive the process is/how long it takes/what is involved’
+- ‘information – about how intrusive the process of assessment is/how long it takes/what is involved’

 - ‘encouragement – towards people considering taking a big step in life’